 If the results of the investigation indicate that the College should impose sanctions and/or remedies, the matter will be referred to the appropriate President's Council Member.
-If the Respondent is a student, the VP of Enrollment & Student Affairs, or designee, will implement sanctions in accordance with the Student Code of Conduct (Policy #600).
+If the Respondent is a student, the Chief Student Affairs Officer, or designee, will implement sanctions in accordance with the Student Code of Conduct (Policy #600).
 If the Respondent is an employee, the Council Member, or designee, after consultation with the Chief Human Resources Officer, will implement sanctions.
 If the Respondent is a Council Member, the President will implement sanctions.
 If the Respondent is the President or a Board member, the matter will be referred to the chair of the Board of Trustees who will proceed according to Board guidelines.
 The College will take reasonable steps to prevent the recurrence of any violations of this policy and to correct the discriminatory effects on the Complainant (and others, if appropriate).

 The following is a list of possible Code of Conduct student sanctions that may be imposed singularly or in any combination.
-The VP of Enrollment & Student Affairs or designee is not limited to the following sanctions as they may impose other sanction(s) considered appropriate.
+The Chief Student Affairs Officer or designee is not limited to the following sanctions as they may impose other sanction(s) considered appropriate.